isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 Graduation was approaching.
 But I became impatient because my plan to go to Yamato was not progressing.

-Out of 8 classmates (3 boys and 5 girls), none of them were expected to recover from their illnesses and prospect to leave the sanatorium.
+Out of eight classmates (3 boys and 5 girls), none of them were expected to recover from their illnesses and to leave the sanatorium.
 There was a mood of giving up among them.

 At the class meeting, I made an appeal. ‟If things continue as they are, when we graduate from junior high school, we will all have to go to the youth and virgin dormitories.
 However, there is no environment where you can study in both dormitories.
 Now, I have a suggestion for you.
 How about staying here in this boys’ and girls’ dormitory for another one year as a time limit, and figure out the way to continue your study?”